Bolero-Music/rainbow-fork/README.md

   <img alt="rainbowkit" src="https://user-images.githubusercontent.com/372831/168174718-685980e0-391e-4621-94a1-29bf83979fa5.png" />
 </a>

-# RainbowKit
+# Rainbow-fork

+# This is a rainbow fork to add Torus connector to our platform.
+A PR is in process on the official rainbow repository.
+I advice you to use the official if you don't especially need Torus connector.#

 **The best way to connect a wallet 🌈**

-**_ This is a rainbow fork to add Torus connector to our platform.
-A PR is in process on the official rainbow repository.
-I advice you to use the official if you don't especially need Torus connector._**

 RainbowKit is a [React](https://reactjs.org/) library that makes it easy to add wallet connection to your dapp.